suenot/aicommit/readme.md

 1. Automatically query OpenRouter for currently available free models
 2. Select the best available free model based on an internally ranked list
-3. Automatically switch to alternative models if one fails
+3. Automatically switch to alternative models using an advanced failover mechanism
-4. Track which models have failed and avoid them in future attempts
+4. Track model performance with a sophisticated jail/blacklist system
 5. Fall back to predefined free models if network connectivity is unavailable

 To set up Simple Free mode: